 Indeed, sparse breezes early 2021 did hurt Europe's wind, nukes were down for repairs, hydro hit by drought.
 All that combined, meant late 2021 unhappy records were set.
 Europe's natural gas benchmark spiked up +300%.
 Gas futures in a key Netherlands basket rose past equivalent \$150/barrel for oil.
 Early 2022 gas rose higher, past an equivalent of \$500/oil barrel(!).
 This all made Europe's natural gas prices early 2022, dearest fossil fuel by far.
 Ireland's electricity costs late 2021 jumped 10x in a 7-hour period on gas shortages.
 Gas was so tight late 2021 in Spain & Portugal, electricity hit \$165/MWh, worst since 2002.
 UK electricity prices briefly rose 2x, or 7x over a year prior; next day UK power hit \$395/MWh.
 UK imported 7.5% of its power from France; an undersea cable loss knocked out 2 GWs power from France.
-On good breezes like 2022 UK can produce at times most power from wind, cheaply!
+On good breezes like 2022, UK can produce at times most power from wind, cheaply!
 Yet on few breezes, a big UK wind at 24 GW faceplate capacity - can fall to 1 GW.
 Europe's natural gas once was so cheap - so Russian.
-But early 2022 Russian gas suddenly became a question-mark; might Nord II not/never open - Nord I cease flows?
-If so, might that mean replacing piped 150 billion cubic meters (bcm) - with LNG delivered by ships from Qatar, Algeria, US etc from 2022.
-Might it mean 15 bcm US LNG, more of Europe using coal, nuclear?
-Aiming to replace a huge once-piped 50 bcm, with LNG infrastructure.
+But early 2022 Russian gas suddenly became a question-mark; might Nord II not ever open - Nord I cease flows?
+If so, might that mean replacing piped 150 billion cubic meters (bcm) - with LNG delivered by ships as from Qatar, Algeria, US etc from 2022.
+Might it mean 15 bcm of US LNG, or Europe using more coal, nuclear?
+Aiming to replace a huge, once-piped 50 bcm, with new LNG infrastructure.

 In past, simmering European fears about over-relying on Russian gas were waved away by how bloody cheap it was; it became 40% of Europe's gas, more for Germany.
 Until that blew up in peoples' faces.
 Literally.
-To win approval for Nord Stream 2, or soften targets was maybe behind Russia's cuts; or to divide Europe, or prepare for war.
-Paradigms shifted fast on fears Russia could invade Ukraine - faster when it did so.
+To win approval for Nord Stream 2, or softening targets was maybe behind Russia's cuts; or to divide Europe or prepare for war.
+Paradigms shifted fast on fears Russia could invade Ukraine - and fast did so.
 All as China, Japan, S. Korean buying LNG pushed prices >\$15/per million BTUs.
-US gas rose too, for all is interconnected, from \$2 mm/BTUs - to well over >\$5 - unheard of in US shale-fracking era.
-Europe Market Winter gas demand competes vs JKM (Japan-Korea Market) - and geopolitical urgency meant Europe had to and did fill gas storage fast.
-That + mild 2022, 2023 helped.
+US gas rose too for all is interconnected, from \$2 mm/BTUs - to well over >\$5 - unheard of in a US shale-frack era.
+Europe Market Winter gas demand competes vs JKM (Japan-Korea Market) - geopolitical urgency meant Europe had to and did fill its gas storage fast.
+That + mild 2022, 23 helped.
 But all became scary on ripened reality of war.
-Europe's storage had reached >95% in Fall 2022; but could it refill again quickly after Hot Summers, maybe Freezing Winters in 2024, 2025, 2026, 2027, 2028 etc.
+Europe's storage had reached >95% in Fall 2022; but could it refill again quickly after Hot Summers, maybe Freezing Winters in say 2025, 2026, 2027, 2028, 2029 etc.

-2022 had thrust Europe's debilitating over-reliance on Russian gas, in sobering light.
-LNG was stepped up fast, yet it underscored immediate need for more renewables, fast.
+2022 had thrust Europe's debilitating over-relying on Russia gas in sobering light.
+LNG was stepped up swiftly, yet underscored immediate need for more renewables, fast.
 GWs more solar/wind quickly - plus battery storage for firm power.
-That LNG infrastructure, and gas storage vexed - as better clean power wasn't yet big enough.
-As Europe in fits & starts, tried weaning itself off coal, some places reducing current-gen nukes - other places expanding nukes - no breathing room as renewables grew.
-Wind & solar early 2020s were at an awkward stage.
-Growing yes, but not yet near-big-enough to be Hero.
-In 2020 renewables met only 20% of Europe's electricity demand, not enough to overcome gas' troubles this decade... yet.
+LNG infrastructure, and gas storage vexed - for better clean power wasn't yet big or firm enough.
+As Europe tried weaning itself off coal, some places off current-gen nukes - other places expanded nukes - was no breathing room for renewables to grow.
+Wind & solar early 2020s was an awkward stage.
+Growing yes, but not yet near-big-enough to be a Hero.
+In 2020 renewables had met only 20% of Europe's electricity demand, nowhere near enough to overcome gas' troubles ... yet.